-We are pleased to welcome you as a member of UCare's Prepaid Medical Assistance Program (PMAP) (referred to as "Plan" or "the Plan").
+We are pleased to welcome you as a member of UCare's MinnesotaCare (referred to as "plan" or "the plan").

-UCare (referred to as "we," "us," or "our") is part of the Families and Children program.
+UCare (referred to as "we," "us," or "our") is part of MinnesotaCare.
 We coordinate and cover your medical services.
-You will get most of your health services through the Plan's network of providers.
+You will get most of your health services through the plan's network of providers.
 When you need health care or have questions about your health services, you can call us.
 We will help you decide what to do next and which qualified health care provider to use.

 If you are new to UCare, you will be receiving a member survey to complete by mail.
 This is a voluntary survey.
 It will take only a few minutes to fill out.
 We encourage you to complete this survey.
 The survey will help us connect you to health care services or other services available to you as a member.
 Based on your answers, we may contact you for additional information.
-If you have questions about this survey, please call Customer Service.
+If you have questions about this survey, call Customer Service.